Artist in Focus: Paul Cadden

 I begin with as many reference photographs as possible and I sometimes mess around with sketches for smaller parts of the drawings.

-‘Nude Study’ Pencil on Paper, 59.7 x 44.5 cm
+‘Nude Study’ pencil on paper, 59.7 x 44.5 cm

 Add a comment